 Fentanyl takes up a leading position in the US opioid crisis and overdose deaths.
 Read any article titled, “Is Fentanyl Deadly?” and you’ll likely find out that the drug can cause death by itself or when taken with other substances.

 Fentanyl misuse or abuse increases its effects and the risk of overdose.
-In 2017 alone, there were more than 28,000 deaths in the US involving man-made opioids including the drug in question.
+In 2017 alone, there were more than 28,000 deaths in the US involving man-made opioids, including the drug in question.

-How Dangerous is Fentanyl Withdrawal?
+How Dangerous Is Fentanyl Withdrawal?

-Withdrawing on your own from opioids, such as fentanyl, may not be in your best interest.
+Withdrawing on your own from opioids, such as fentanyl, without assistance may not be in your best interest.
 Although withdrawal symptoms are not typically life-threatening, the effects can lead to life-threatening complications.
 Potentially risky symptoms include persistent vomiting, diarrhea, and excessive sweating.
 Left untreated, the symptoms can lead to severe dehydration or seizures.

 To avoid this, addiction treatment experts encourage individuals to withdraw within a medical setting.
 This means going to a certified detox clinic.
 The medical team there can guide you through the withdrawal process.
 If necessary, your doctor can prescribe IV fluid treatments for dehydration or medication for severe withdrawal symptoms.